 When analysing in details the findings from this inquiry, it shall be pointed out that the objectives are so various that covering all the above mentioned industrial areas and activities is rather impossible even with a very extended database.
 It implies that specialization with experts in the field to be covered will be sought.
-As a consequence a better networking of database operators will be required.
+As a consequence, a better networking of database operators will be required.
 Another positive effect of a networking will be the avoidance of multiple entries for the same incident.
 Improving the networking will require the development of a common accident data collection form on the basis of these in existence at European level for the MARS database or at the OECD-UN levels.
-Whatever this final form could be, more efforts will be devoted first to the framework for inclusion in an accident database.
+Whatever this final form could be, more efforts will be devoted in general to have high quality input data.